itsToggle/plex_debrid/README.md

 <details>
   <summary><b><u>Integrating Trakt:</u></b></summary>

-  - You can connect the script to trakt.tv to get more accurate release dates and times for your content.
-You can also synchronize your trakt watchlist and the trakt watchlist of other users to your plex watchlist.
+  - You can connect plex_debrid to trakt.tv to get more accurate release dates and times for your content.
+You can also add trakt watchlists from multiple users or public lists to be monitored for new content by plex_debrid.
   - To connect the script to trakt, navigate to '/Settings/Content Services/Trakt/Trakt users/Edit/Add user'.
 You can add an unlimited amount of users.
-  - To enable one-way Watchlist synchronization from Trakt to Plex for your specified users, navigate to '/Settings/Content Services/Trakt/Trakt-to-Plex synchronization'.
-Your Trakt Watchlist will be synchronized to Plex every 30 minutes.
+  - To monitor and download your users trakt watchlists or public lists, navigate to '/Settings/Content Services/Trakt/Trakt lists'.
+By default, no trakt watchlist is monitored for new content.
+The lists will be checked for new content every 5 seconds.
   - To match content from trakt to plex, its neccessary to have at least one movie and one show inside a library thats visible by plex_debrid.
 Thats because in order to accurately match content, a search by imdb/tmdb/tvdb ID is necessary - which currently only works by requesting a "Fix Match" call to an existing library item.

 </details>